As students prepare to go back to school this week in Woburn, we offer parents a lesson on what to do with their children's medication.

 - Any medication left at the end of the year is discarded.

 One last important note, Woburn school nurses and teachers are not responsible for applying sunscreen, insect repellant or other topical products.
 Those are for parents to apply before school.

-For more information on heading back to school in Woburn, including calendars and bus routes, check out Woburn Patch's comprehensive Back to School Guide.
+For more information on heading back to school in Woburn, including and , check out Woburn Patch's comprehensive Back to School Guide.